sodadata/docs/soda-cl/recon.md

 ![recon diff](/assets/images/recon-diff.png){:height="480px" width="480px"}

-In a slight variation of a reconciliation diff check, you can specify key columns to compare, or different target and source columns, as in the example below.
+In a slight variation of a record reconciliation check, you can specify key columns to compare, or different target and source columns, as in the example below.

 Limited to a comparison of specific columns, the first check fails because of the mismatched value for Jupiter's size, and the second check passes because it is comparing only the contents of the source column to the contents of the target column, which match.
 {% include code-header.html %}